unrealwork/atsd-use-cases/how-to/database/moving-avg/README.md

 ```

 The `period` feature of the setting is user-assigned and can be set as low as millisecond granularity and as high as any
 number of years.
-This two line syntax calculates the average of each year's inputs and aggregates them to return one value
+This two line syntax calculates the average of each annual input and aggregates the value to return one value
 per selected period.
 Additionally, this type of ad-hoc modification does nothing to the underlying data, so it may be returned
 to at any time.
 Read detailed documentation about the `wtavg` setting as well as other supported aggregation functions
 [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/aggregators/).